abhishek-chattopadhyay/project-2-financial-analysis/README.md

-# Economic Indicators and Financial Market Analysis
+# Effect of Economic Indicators on Financial Market: A Data-driven Analysis

+# Objective of this project

+# Data Sources

+# Description of the data